 Shaping the image of an international conference city

 Basel is using this major event to show off its best side to the international public and the visiting delegates.
 The OSCE Ministerial Council meeting will generate media attention for Basel as a business centre and enhance its international presence.
 Basel is expecting to raise its international profile, shape its image and establish itself as an international event and conference city, as well as an attractive cultural and Christmas destination as a result of this.
 As a host city, Basel can also make an active contribution to international aiding of democracy, human rights, rule of law, security and peace, which should have a positive effect on the location’s international image.

 Basel has the knowledge and experience required to hold the large-scale event.
-With the global fairs “Art Basel” and “Baselworld”, the city regularly holds high calibre, international events and has also earned its stripes as a good host at the European Football Championship in 2008, where it was Switzerland’s main venue.
+With the global fairs “Art Basel” and formerly also “Baselworld”, the city regularly holds high calibre, international events and has also earned its stripes as a good host at the European Football Championship in 2008, where it was Switzerland’s main venue.

 A warm welcome in Basel

 With a welcome campaign under the aegis of the Division of External Affairs and Marketing, in close cooperation with various Basel partners (including Basel Tourism, businesses, restaurants, hotels, MCH Group AG and BVB), the participants of the OSCE meeting in Basel are to be warmly welcomed and the spotlight shone on the OSCE conference in the host city of Basel.
 Plans include welcome desks, a presence in Congress Center Basel, a cultural programme and fringe programmes for the OSCE delegates, flag media and a communication campaign.